devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using AI to answer queries and qualify leads, then notifies a sales team for follow-up.
+This workflow automates customer interactions on WhatsApp using an AI sales agent.
+It retrieves customer conversations, processes them with an AI model, and responds via WhatsApp.

 ## Input Details
-The workflow is triggered by an incoming WhatsApp message received via a webhook.
+The workflow is triggered by an HTTP request containing WhatsApp message data, including a unique ID for the message, the sender's phone number, and the message content.

 ## Process Summary
-First, the workflow extracts the sender's phone number and the message content.
-It then fetches contact details from HubSpot and prior conversation history.
-An AI model processes the current message, contact data, and history to generate a response, classify intent, and determine if the lead is qualified.
-If the lead is qualified, the workflow updates HubSpot and sends an internal notification to the sales team.
-Finally, an AI-generated response is sent back to the customer via WhatsApp.
+The workflow starts by extracting WhatsApp message details from the incoming request.
+It then retrieves previous messages from the same customer using a Supabase database.
+An AI model then processes the conversation history and generates a response.
+Finally, the generated AI response is sent back to the customer via WhatsApp, and the conversation is updated in the Supabase database.

 ## Output Details
-The workflow sends AI-generated responses back to the WhatsApp sender, updates contact information in HubSpot, and sends internal notifications to a sales team regarding qualified leads.
+The workflow sends an AI-generated chat response to the customer via WhatsApp and updates the conversation history in Supabase.